TheZoraiz/ascii-image-converter/README.md

 [![ascii-image-converter](https://snapcraft.io/ascii-image-converter/badge.svg)](https://snapcraft.io/ascii-image-converter)

-ascii-image-converter is a command-line tool that converts images into ascii art and prints them out onto the console as well as save them as PNG images.
+ascii-image-converter is a command-line tool that converts images into ascii art and prints them out onto the console.
 It is cross-platform so both Windows and Linux distributions are supported.

 It's also available as a package to be used in Go applications.